 For more than a decade, Amy led Third Wave as it grew from a small grassroots organization into a national institution.
 During her tenure Amy created and sustained the organization’s signature program areas and initiated public education projects such as “I Spy Sexism,” encouraging people to take action on the injustices that they witness every day, and “Why Vote'” Amy was also the interim project director for "Twilight: Los Angeles," a film by Anna Deavere Smith, where she oversaw a national educational program that addressed race in America.
 She has also worked with Scenarios USA helping with the distribution of their teen educational videos, and with the Columbia School of Public Health on a project addressing the long-term negative health consequences of welfare reform.
 She served as a cultural attaché to the U.S. Embassy in Russia where she consulted on women’s issues in that country.
 She is also very involved with the organizations on whose boards and advisory committees she serves, including the Sadie Nash Leadership Program, Chicken & Egg Productions, feminist.com, Ms. Magazine, and Fair Fund.
 In the summer of 2009 Amy was in residence at the writer’s retreat Hedgebrook.
 She is also a four-time marathon runner, a former NCAA Division I soccer player, an avid traveler, and a mother of two sons.

-All American Speakers is a speakers bureau and booking agency providing information on booking Amy Richards for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Amy Richards speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Amy Richards for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Amy Richards speaking fees, availability, speech topics and cost to hire for your next live or virtual event.